Ram3ez/ClipFile/README.md

 ## 📖 Usage
 1. Install ClipFile on all your devices.
-2. Set up the app as specified above.
+2. Sign in or register within the app to get started instantly.
 3. Start copying, pasting, dragging, and sharing files seamlessly!

 ## 🐛 Issues & Feedback